Japan

 Afternoon:

-We will meet back at the hotel for a coach transfer to Osaka Airport (KIX, formerly known as Kansai International Airport) at 2:30 p.m.
+Those who have booked their flights home through Road Scholar will meet back at the hotel before we have a motorcoach transfer to Osaka Airport (formally known as Kansai International Airport) at 1:00 p.m.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!

 Please select a day to update the map